Hashtag Web3 / Updated

 -

-University Career Services: This is the most common and effective channel.
-Many universities have formal externship programs, often held during winter or spring break.
-They have established relationships with alumni and companies who are willing to host students.
+University Career Services: Many universities have established externship programs, often available during winter or spring breaks.
+These programs enable connections with alumni and companies willing to host students.

 -

-- Identify professionals in your field of interest on LinkedIn or Twitter.
+- Identify professionals in your field of interest using LinkedIn or Twitter.

-- Do your research on them and their company.
+- Conduct research on them and their organizations.

-- If that informational interview goes well, you can then follow up with a request to shadow them for a day.
+- If the discussion goes well, follow up with a request to shadow them for a day.

 -